mocaptoolbox/mocaptoolbox/README.md

 ### Installation
 Unpack the MoCap Toolbox file package you have downloaded.
 This will create a directory called mocaptoolbox.
-Secondly, a version of the Matlab program needs to be installed (see www.mathworks.com).
-Thirdly, the Toolbox needs to be defined in the Matlab path variable.
+Secondly, a version of the MATLAB program needs to be installed (see www.mathworks.com).
+Thirdly, the Toolbox needs to be defined in the MATLAB path variable.
 Under the File menu, select Set Path Under the Path menu, select Add to Path.
 Write here the name of the directory where this toolbox has been installed.
 Then click OK.
 Finally, under the File menu, select Save Path, and then Exit.

 ### Compatibility
-Macintosh (OS X): The MoCap Toolbox is compatible with most recent Matlab versions and has been tested with 8.4.
+Macintosh (OS X): The MoCap Toolbox is compatible with most recent MATLAB versions and has been tested with 8.4.
 (R2014b) running on Macintosh OS X v10.10 and higher.
 Linux/Windows: Currently not tested but should be compatible.